The 5 Things Men 40+ Want in Life (and How to Get Them)

 But maybe you can’t put your finger on exactly ‘what’ it is you want or you know what you want but don’t know ‘how’ to get it.

-So, to give you a head start, in this blog I’ve laid out the 5 things I’ve noticed men 40+ want in life.
+So to give you a head start, in this blog I’ve laid out the 5 things I’ve noticed men 40+ want in life.
 Of all the things I’ve noticed men 40+ want in life, these 5 are the standouts that come up time and time again.
 None of these things will be new to you.
 In fact, they will all be familiar.
 They will all make sense.
-The other interesting thing is, the 5 things aren’t random and isolated.
+The other interesting thing I noticed is, the 5 things aren’t random and separate.
 There’s an order to them.
-They’re actually linked together in sequence as part of a larger transformational process of renewal and reinvention.
+They’re linked together in sequence as part of a larger transformational process of renewal and reinvention.

-In this blog I’ve de-coded the 5 things and explained ‘why’ men want them in life and why they move through them in a particular way.
+In this blog, I’ve de-coded the 5 things and explained ‘why’ men want them in life and why they move through them in sequence.
 Then I’ve provided a comprehensive guide for ‘how’ to get them.
 This gets into the fundamental nuts and bolts and translates my experience and real life client stories into day-to-day practical steps and tools you can apply to your life.
 On top of that, I’ve thrown in YouTube videos of credible middle aged blokes you’ll be able to relate to talking about these topics.
-Plus a few books in there as well.
+Plus a few useful books in there as well to take you on a deep dive.

 With that being said, here we go with the 3-minute version of the 5 things men 40+ want in life.